 Through these services, you can get the help that you need to able to overcome your substance abuse as well as deal with other co-occurring disorders that might be occurring at the same time.
 This is why dual diagnosis treatment is the right option for these disorders.

-East Wareham Comprehensive Trt Center is a facility in East Wareham, MA providing services in and around Plymouth County.
+East Wareham Comprehensive Trt Center is a rehab program providing services in and around Plymouth County.

 They provide a wide range of services, settings and treatment approaches such as:Buprenorphine Used In Treatment, Outpatient Drug Rehab, Rational Emotive Behavioral Therapy.